|

 in the gut.
 The liver then makes a substance called urea

 from the ammonia.
-The urea is carried in the blood, in the form of urea
+The urea, in the form of urea

 via urination.